homelab-alpha/docs/content/docs/openssl/openssl_overview.md

 We value your contribution.
 We want to make it as easy as possible to submit your contributions to the Homelab-Alpha - openssl repository.
 Changes to the openssl are handled through pull requests against the `main` branch.
-To learn how to contribute, see [contribute]
+To learn how to contribute, see [contribute].

 <br />